psyonicinc/ability-hand-api/python/ah_simulators/README.md

 ### Integrating with Python Wrapper

-You can control the mujoco hand using the same serial client as the real hand but just make the serial connection virtual by passing the `simulated=True` argument for example from the root python directory create a AHMujocoSim class and pass in the Hand class and select a scene.
+You can control the mujoco hand using the same serial client as the real hand and make the serial connection virtual by passing the `simulated=True` argument.
+For example from the root python directory create a AHMujocoSim class and pass in the Hand class and select a scene.

 ```python